 The Albion Cooper case involved the seven-man crew of the brig Albion Cooper.
 The vessel’s home port was in Maine, but the trouble on the ship occurred in Cuba.
 There, two members of the crew – Abraham Cox and Peter Williams – mutinied.

-It soon became clear that the ship was too much for the three men to handle, so they plundered it, set it afire and hopped in a life boat in September of 1857.
-After harrowing nights at sea, during which Williams was plagued by visions of the men he had killed, the men were rescued.
+It soon became clear that the ship was too much for the three men to handle.
+So they plundered it, set it afire and hopped in a life boat in September of 1857.
+They spent harrowing nights at sea, during which visions of the murdered men plagued Williams.
+Finally, the men were rescued.
 Fahey quickly explained what had happened, and Cox and Williams soon confessed.

-Cox, from Kennebunkport, had been driven to plot the mutiny by the torments of the crew.
-Standing on the gallows in Auburn, Maine in front of a crowd of thousands who had come to witness his execution, Cox declared: “If this jail and that courthouse were a lump of gold, and were mine, I would give it, could it deliver me from having done what I did.”
+Cox, the cook, had been driven to mutiny by the torments of the crew.
+A judge sentenced him to die on the gallows in Auburn, Maine.
+A crowd of thousands came to witness his execution.
+In front of them, Cox declared: “If this jail and that courthouse were a lump of gold, and were mine, I would give it, could it deliver me from having done what I did.”

-Williams, who was executed on the same scaffold moments later, shouted that he had been forgiven for his murders by an angel who visited him.
+Williams, executed on the same scaffold moments later, shouted that a visiting angel had forgiven him for his murders.
 “I have killed them.
-I killed all four of them myself,” he said, and he was hanged.
+I killed all four of them myself,” he said.He was then hanged until he was dead.

 Murder on the Theresa

 The story of the Theresa, of Richmond, Maine, was almost the exact opposite, but gruesome nonetheless.
-Captain John Holmes of Newcastle, Maine ran a tight ship.
+Capt.
+John Holmes of Newcastle, Maine, ran a tight ship.
 He had served as master on more than one vessel.
 The voyage of the Theresa took him to Brazil.
 On the return trip, a sailor – George Chadwick – defied Holmes’ order to stand watch.